 ARC continually develops innovative, forward-looking plans and reports that advance the region’s understanding of active transportation and provide tools for local communities.
 Currently in progress are: “Bike to Ride: regional strategies to improve bike-transit system access;” and a Bicycle & Pedestrian Safety Action Plan.
 Both reports are due this year.

-The Atlanta Region’s Plan includes funding for the completion of the regional trail network as well as for other regionally significant pedestrian, bicycle, trail and transit-access projects.
-Total funding for bicycle and pedestrian infrastructure is projected to be $5.2 billion through 2050.
+The 2050 Metropolitan Transportation Plan (MTP) includes funding for the completion of the regional trail network as well as for other regionally significant pedestrian, bicycle, trail and transit-access projects.
+Total baseline funding for bicycle and pedestrian infrastructure is projected to be a minimum of $3.9 billion through 2050.
+More funding may become available through periodic TIP project solicitation processes or future federal discretionary program awards.

 Review the plan and all of its supplements.